Lithia Springs, Georgia: Parks

 Sweetwater Creek State Park is Lithia Springs' main recreational area.
 The park is home to the George Sparks Reservoir, owned and maintained by the City of East Point.
 It is home to hiking trails, picnic pavilions, playgrounds and the ruins of the Manchester Mill, a mill destroyed by Sherman's Atlanta Campaign in 1864.

+Several movies have filmed scenes in this park, including Avengers: Infinity War, The Hunger Games, The Hunger Games: Catching Fire, The Hunger Games: Mockingjay Part 1 and No Good Deed.

 In 2005, the remnants of Hurricane Dennis damaged the bridge over the reservoir, the main road into and out of the park.
 The bridge was rebuilt and the road was reopened in 2006.
 The park is located off Mount Vernon Road in Lithia Springs.

-Woodrow Wilson Park/Lithia Springs Girls Ball Field was a small park surrounded by homes and apartments.
-The park was well known in the area for its location next to Sweetwater Creek.
+Woodrow Wilson Park/Lithia Springs Girls Ball Field is a small park surrounded by homes and apartments.
+The park is situated next to Sweetwater Creek.
 When heavy rains occurred in the area, the park was prone to flooding.
-Unfortunately, it was flooded during the 2009 Southeastern United States floods.
-It isn't currently scheduled to be rebuilt and has been dismantled.
-The park was located off Mount Vernon Road near Skyview Drive.
+It was flooded during the 2009 Southeastern United States floods.
+It is was scheduled to be rebuilt in 2011, and operates today.
+The park is located off Mount Vernon Road near Skyview Drive.

 Schools

+Douglas County School System is the sole school district in the county.

-Lithia Springs is home to five schools operated by the Douglas County School System:
+Lithia Springs is home to six schools operated by the school district: